United States occupation of Haiti: Dartiguenave presidency

-U.S. installs Dartiguenave as president
+US installs Dartiguenave as president

 Haitian presidents were not elected by universal suffrage but rather chosen by the Senate.
 The American occupying authorities therefore looked to find a presidential candidate ready to cooperate with them.
 Philippe Sudré Dartiguenave, president of the Senate and among the mulatto Haitian elite who supported the United States, agreed to accept the presidency of Haiti in August 1915 after several other candidates had refused.
 The United States would later go on to install more wealthy mulatto Haitians in positions of power.